kurtosis-tech/kurtosis/docs/docs/quickstart.md

 ### Review: Run Postgres
 So what actually happened?
 Three things actually:

-1. **Interpretation:** Kurtosis first ran our Starlark to build [a plan](https://docs.kurtosis.com/reference/plan) for what we wanted done (in this case, starting a Postgres instance)
+1. **Interpretation:** Kurtosis first ran your Starlark to build [a plan](https://docs.kurtosis.com/reference/plan) for what you wanted done (in this case, starting a Postgres instance)
-1. **Validation:** Kurtosis then ran several validations against our plan, including validating that the Postgres image exists
+1. **Validation:** Kurtosis then ran several validations against your plan, including validating that the Postgres image exists
 1. **Execution:** Kurtosis finally executed the validated plan inside the enclave to start a Postgres container

 Note that Kurtosis did not execute anything until _after_ Interpretation and Validation completed.
-We can think of Interpretation and Validation like Kurtosis' "compilation" step for our distributed application: we can catch many errors before any containers run, which shortens the dev loop and reduces the resource burden on your machine.
+You can think of Interpretation and Validation like Kurtosis' "compilation" step for your distributed application: you can catch many errors before any containers run, which shortens the dev loop and reduces the resource burden on your machine.

 We call this approach [multi-phase runs][multi-phase-runs-reference].
-While multi-phase runs has powerful benefits over traditional scripting, it also means _we cannot reference Execution values like IP address in Starlark_ because they simply don't exist at Interpretation time.
+While multi-phase runs has powerful benefits over traditional scripting, it also means _you cannot reference Execution values like IP address in Starlark_ because they simply don't exist at Interpretation time.
 We'll explore how Kurtosis gracefully handles values generated during the Execution phase at the Interpretation phase later on in the quickstart.

 **This section introduced Kurtosis' ability to validate that definitions work as intended, _before_ they are run - helping developers catch errors sooner & save resources when configuring multi-container test environments.**